Los Angeles Chargers: Los Angeles Rams

-Initially, the Los Angeles Raiders and Rams were considered to be competing in the "Battle of Los Angeles" during the Raiders' tenure in Los Angeles from 1982-94.
+Initially, the Los Angeles Raiders and Rams were considered to be competing in the "Battle of Los Angeles" during the Raiders' tenure in Los Angeles from 1982 to 1994.
 However, the rivalry ended as the Rams moved to St. Louis and the Raiders returned to Oakland in the mid-1990s.
-The Raiders unsuccessfully attempted to move back to Los Angeles in 2015 following a failed joint stadium project with the then-San Diego Chargers.
+The Raiders unsuccessfully attempted to move back to Los Angeles in 2015 after a failed joint stadium project with the then-San Diego Chargers.
 The intercity rivalry was revived only with the Chargers' move from San Diego in 2017, following the Rams' return to Los Angeles in 2016.
 Hostility erupted between the two clubs during a 2017 joint scrimmage at the Rams' training camp in Irvine, California.
 Rams cornerback Nickell Robey-Coleman and Chargers receiver Keenan Allen initiated an altercation and multiple players rushed into the skirmish, creating an uproar from the crowd.
-Following the hiring of coach Sean McVay in 2017, the Rams managed to win back-to-back division titles, including an appearance in Super Bowl LIII during McVay's second season as head coach.
-The Chargers experienced their own playoff success by boasting a 12-4 record in 2018 and making an appearance in the 2018 AFC divisional round but lost to the New England Patriots.
-The Rams lead the only regular-season matchup in Los Angeles thus far.
+After the hiring of coach Sean McVay in 2017, the Rams managed to win back-to-back division titles, including an appearance in Super Bowl LIII during McVay's second season as head coach.
+The Chargers experienced their own playoff success by boasting a 12–4 record in 2018 and making an appearance in the 2018 AFC divisional round but lost to the New England Patriots.
+The Rams won the first regular season matchup in Los Angeles between the two teams in Week 3 of the 2018 season.
+The Chargers would win the next meeting in Week 17 of the 2022 season, the first matchup between the two teams at their new stadium.
+As of the 2023 season, the Rams lead the all-time series 7–6.

+The Chargers and Rams do have an extensive history of playing each other in the preseason, going back to the first AFL-NFL interleague preseason games in 1967.
+Until the Rams' departure to St. Louis, the Chargers and Rams played in the preseason all but four years (1975, 1976, 1985, and 1989) in that period.
+The preseason series continued with the Rams in St. Louis through 2008, playing nine times out of fourteen seasons.
+The teams would not meet in the preseason again until 2017, when both teams were back in Los Angeles, and would resume the preseason series annually in 2021 (with the 2020 game, along with all preseason games, being cancelled due to the COVID-19 pandemic).

 Kansas City Chiefs

-Chiefs lead 66–58–1 as of the end of the 2022 season, but the Chargers won the only playoff meeting between the two teams, a 1992 AFC wild card game.
+As of the 2024 season, the Kansas City Chiefs lead 70–58–1, but the Chargers won the only playoff meeting between the two teams, a 1992 AFC wild card game.

 Denver Broncos

-Broncos lead 70–54–1 as of the end of the 2022 season, including having won the only playoff meeting between the two teams, a 2013 AFC Divisional game.
+Broncos lead 75–55–1 as of the end of the 2024 season, including having won the only playoff meeting between the two teams, a 2013 AFC Divisional game.